4-Chlorophenylacetonitrile

 4-Chlorophenylacetonitrile (sometimes referred to as 4-chlorobenzyl cyanide) is an organic compound that serves as a useful synthetic intermediate in medicinal chemistry.
 It is a chlorinated derivative of benzyl cyanide.
 The compound has a wide range of applications in the pharmaceutical industry and is also used in the synthesis of pesticides.
 It is toxic if ingested or absorbed through the skin, and it acts as a chemical pollutant in the environment.

 Applications

 Pharmaceuticals

-4-Chlorophenylacetonitrile has beed used in the synthesis of:
+4-Chlorophenylacetonitrile has been used in the synthesis of: